trentree/osticket-prereqs/README.md

 </p>
 <p>
-Finally, we enter a password to bypass
+Finally, we enter a username and password to be able to login to osTicket.
 </p>
 <br />